marygrishchuk/nestjs-server-book-stall/README.md

 - Base URL for testing it in the [Book Stall app](https://nest-webinar-front.vercel.app/): http://localhost:5001 which is where the local version of this NestJS server is running as per .env file.

 ### API docs
-- Swagger docs for this REST API server are available at <Base URL>/api: https://nestjs-server-book-stall.onrender.com/api or http://localhost:5001/api
+- Swagger docs for this REST API server are available at {Base URL}/api: https://nestjs-server-book-stall.onrender.com/api or http://localhost:5001/api
 - Some endpoints require authorization in order to 'Try them out' in Swagger docs.
 Please click 'Authorize' and enter your accessToken received when logging in via 'auth' endpoint.

 ## About Nest: